mild-blue/txmatching/README.md

 ### Crossmatches
-Crossmatch happens because of a match of recipient's antibody with donor's antigen.
-It can mean that the transplant is forbidden completely or that further tests are needed, so the warning is shown.
+Crossmatch happens because of a match of the recipient's antibody with the donor's antigen.
+It means that the transplant is forbidden completely or that it is allowed but further tests are needed, so the warning is shown.
 There are six types of crossmatches.
-You can read about them in [TXM knowledge base](documentation/README.md)
+You will be able to read about them in the future in [TXM knowledge base](documentation/README.md).

-To generate patients with crossmatches set parameter CROSSMATCH to True in `__main__` function in generate_patients.py
+To generate patients with crossmatches warnings set parameter CROSSMATCH to True in `__main__` function in generate_patients.py